Cost of Attendance

 The availability of federal student financial aid can be a major consideration in planning your educational future, so it is important that you clearly understand how to apply for federal financial aid and your responsibilities during the process.

-All financial aid is processed by the University of Louisville’s central Student Financial Aid Office.
-For more detailed information on financial aid processing, packaging and disbursement, please contact the Student Financial Aid Office at (502) 852-5511 or finaid@louisville.edu.
+All financial aid is processed centrally by the University of Louisville’s Student Financial Aid Office.
+Neither the Office of Admissions nor any other personnel at Brandeis Law has access to federal student loan information.
+For more detailed information on financial aid processing, packaging and disbursement, please contact SFAO at (502) 852-5511 or finaid@louisville.edu.

 Completing the FAFSA

 The Free Application for Federal Student Aid (FAFSA) is an application you must complete annually in order to qualify for financial education assistance from the government and deferred repayment of such assistance while you remain enrolled.
-The FAFSA opens on October 1 each year and may be filed using income and tax data from either the year in which the application opens or the previous year.
+The FAFSA typically opens on October 1 each year, though changes to federal student loans delayed the 2023-2024 FAFSA substantially.

 The University of Louisville’s FAFSA school code is 001999.

-1. Assemble your tax asset information, including your W-2 and 1040 tax forms.
+1. Assemble your tax information, including your W-2 and 1040 tax forms.

 3. Visit the FAFSA website to complete your FAFSA.
 If eligible, you may import your tax data into your FAFSA by using the IRS Data Retrieval Tool.